PaulCrosTech/paul-cros-PayMyBuddy/README.md

 https://dev.mysql.com/downloads/

-4.Installer Docker:
+4.Installer Docker: (only for integration tests) https://www.docker.com/get-started/
-https://www.docker.com/get-started/

 ### Database creation

+Hibernate will automatically create the database schema if it does not exist.
-Create database schema in MySQL using the file "/src/main/ressources/script/db_schema.sql".
+The schema is also available in the SQL file "/src/main/resources/script/db_schema.sql".

-For testing purposes you can import datas with file "/src/main/ressources/script/db_datas_for_test.sql".
+For testing purposes, you can import data using the file "/src/main/resources/script/db_data_for_test.sql".
-The default password for all users is : "Password@1".
+The default password for all users is: "Password@1".

 ### Database MPD